-Export firewall's public By clicking on this button, you will save the public key associated with the firewall on key your workstation.
+Export private key By clicking on this button, you will save the private key associated with the admin Export firewall's public account on your workstation.
+By clicking on this button, you will save the public key associated with the firewall on key your workstation.